-The children, parents, and teachers in and around Greenwich recently sponsored their 13th dog!
-Their most recently sponsored dog, MDD Nibs, was named in honor of a beloved school Principal, Mr. Andrew Niblock.
-MDD Nibs is now working in Sri Lanka, “sniffing out” landmines and saving lives, thanks to the hard work and dedication of the wonderful children of Connecticut.
+The children, parents, and teachers in and around Greenwich, CT sponsored their 13th dog!
+MDD Nibs was named in honor of a beloved school Principal, Mr. Andrew Niblock.
+MDD Nibs works in Sri Lanka, “sniffing out” landmines and saving lives, thanks to the hard work and dedication of the wonderful children of Connecticut.

 The Emily Campaign

-Students from North Mianus school and the Cos Cob school hosted a CHAMPathon Walk in April 2016 to help raise money and, thanks to the wonderful support they received from the community, they were able to finish the campaign before the end of the school year!
-They have chosen to name the dog MDD Emily, in honor of a North Mianus student, Emily Fedorko, who tragically passed away recently.
+Students from North Mianus School and the Cos Cob school hosted a CHAMPathon Walk in April 2016 to help raise money and, thanks to the wonderful support they received from the community, they completed the campaign before the end of the school year!
+They chose to name the dog MDD Emily, in honor of a North Mianus student, Emily Fedorko, who tragically passed away.

 The Cosby Campaign

-MDD Cosby is fully funded!
-Students from The New Brunswick School in Greenwich, CT raised enough money to make MDD Cosby a reality.
-He is named in honor of a beloved teacher, coach, and friend Mr. Robert Cosby, who passed away.
+MDD Cosby was fully funded by the students from The New Brunswick School in Greenwich, CT.
+They raised enough money to make MDD Cosby a reality and named him in honor of a beloved teacher, coach, and friend Mr. Robert Cosby, who passed away.

-One of these students, Henry Harris, completed a cross country bike trip of 3238 miles to raise money for Cosby.
-Harris fundraised $9,865 during his 3 months across the U.S. He was joined by 12 other high school students in a program called Overland.
+One of these students, Henry Harris, completed a cross-country bike trip of 3,238 miles to raise money for Cosby.
+Harris fundraised $9,865 during his 3-month trip across the U.S. He was joined by 12 other high school students in a program called Overland.
 The students carried all of their supplies while they rode nearly 85 miles per day.
-His efforts helped complete funding for MDD Cosby, who is now “sniffing out” mines in Bosnia.
+Henry's efforts helped complete funding for MDD Cosby, who served six years, “sniffing out” mines in Bosnia.
 Upon his retirement in 2022, MDD Cosby moved to the United States to serve as MLI's K9 Ambassador.
 Known as "Rico-Cosby," he now travels the U.S. to educate CHAMPS students about the important work of mine detection dogs and even has his own book!

 The Tiger Pride Campaign

-Lisa Hires, a student from Greenwich Country Day School, led a campaign to sponsor a dog she and her classmates have decided to name Tiger Pride.”
+Lisa Hires, a student from Greenwich Country Day School, led a campaign to sponsor a dog she and her classmates named Tiger Pride.”
 Lisa and her 5th grade class selected the name Tiger Pride, because “pride” is the emotion they feel while raising money for a dog that can make the world a safer place and “tiger” is their school mascot.
-Her class organized bake sales, chores & craft sales, and raised more than any other CT school for this campaign.
+Her class organized bake sales, chores & and craft sales, and raised more than any other CT school for this campaign.

 Lisa decided to finish off the campaign by participating in a triathlon and asking friends and family members to make a donation to support her so she could raise the remaining funds to fully sponsor MDD Tiger Pride.
 She accomplished her goal and raised thousands of dollars to finish the campaign!
-MDD Tiger Pride has joined MDD Cosby in Bosnia, where both dogs are saving lives!
+MDD Tiger Pride joined MDD Cosby in Bosnia, where both dogs saved countless lives!

 The Rachel Campaign

-Led by 12 year-old cousins Alse Wright, Britney Parkinson, and Hailey Hires, in 2014, the annual CHAMPS-Connecticut campaign sponsored MDD Rachel, named in honor of MLI’s Canine Ambassador’s caretaker, Rachel, who was born with special needs.
-Alyse, Britney, and Hailey involved the entire community and held dozens of fundraisers, including walkathons and bake sales, and with the support of their family and friends in and around Greenwich, CT fully sponsored MDD Rachel, who is now working Bosnia Herzegovina.
+Led by 12-year-old cousins Alse Wright, Britney Parkinson, and Hailey Hires, in 2014, the annual CHAMPS-Connecticut campaign sponsored MDD Rachel.
+MDD Rachel was named in honor of MLI’s Canine Ambassador’s caretaker, Rachel, who was born with special needs.
+Alyse, Britney, and Hailey involved the entire community and held dozens of fundraisers, including walkathons and bake sales, and with the support of their family and friends in and around Greenwich, CT, fully sponsored MDD Rachel.
+She was sent to "sniff out" landmines in Bosnia-Herzegovina.
 In 2015, the girls were able to visit Bosnia, meet MDD Rachel and her handler, and watch this wonderful dog in action “sniffing out” landmines!

 The Parkinson Family Campaign

 In 2007, the Parkinson family sponsored a dog named MDD Parky, who worked in Bosnia Herzegovina for four years before catching a disease and unexpectedly passing away.
 In 2012, MLI named another dog in honor of MDD Parky, naming him MDD Parkie.
-MDD Parkie is working in Iraq and has saved countless lives over the past four years.
+MDD Parkie worked in Iraq to save countless lives over the past four years.

 The Nutmeg Campaign